Carrot River, Saskatchewan: Economy

-In 1963, the Squaw Rapids Hydro-Electric was built 50 km north of Carrot River, forming Tobin Lake, an excellent fishing and recreation area close to the town which attracts tourists from all over the world.
+In 1963, the Squaw Rapids Hydro Dam was built 50 km north of Carrot River, forming Tobin Lake, an excellent fishing and recreation area close to the town which attracts tourists from all over the world.
 It was renamed to E.B.
 Campbell Hydroelectric Dam in honour of E.B.
 (Bruce) Campbell, a former SaskPower president, who was the assistant chief engineer during the construction of this station.
 The dam consists of eight units with a combined generating capacity of 288 net MW.

 The Weyerhaeuser sawmill once provided the town's largest source of employment.
 The operation has recently undergone a $14 million upgrade, although on February 20, 2008, Weyerhaeuser stated the mill would close permanently.
 In 2011, Edgewood Forest Products, after purchasing the mill, began production of wood for China.

 Premier Sask Inc. harvests peat, a decayed matter and the precursor to coal and has a packing and shipping plant at Carrot River.
 Expanding markets for peat have allowed the Carrot River plant to expand.
 Premier Sask Inc. ships approximately 1.6 million cubic foot bales per year.